City of Fort Wayne: Greenways and Trails

 Who We Are

 The Greenways and Trails Department continues to grow under the leadership of Dawn Ritchie, Greenways Manager, and the Department’s Program Manager, Rick Zolman.
-In 2024, 3 miles of trail were built in Fort Wayne, bringing the total to 153 miles of trails in the regional network with 107 miles in the City limits.

 What We Do